All posts

 Approach 3 — Combining both

 The real power comes from using both together.
-The Worker handles the macro split (which page template), the SDK handles the micro split (which components inside that page).
+The middleware handles the macro split (which page template), the SDK handles the micro split (which components inside that page).

 Visitor arrives